Splines/homepage/_drafts/server-side-validation-rails-turbo.md

 render :new, status: :unprocessable_entity
 ```

 will use the usual application layout.
-So the entire page is re-rendered by Ruby on Rails and shipped as HTML to your browser where the entire DOM[^whole-dom] is replaced.
+So the entire page is re-rendered by Ruby on Rails and shipped as HTML to your browser where the entire DOM is replaced[^whole-dom].
 Without JavaScript being activated on the users's browser, this is the best scenario you can get, as there is no way to replace only part of the page without JS.
 So here, _progressive enhancement_ means that even with the bare minimum (just render HTML/CSS without JS), the user still gets a correct-looking page.

 Then, you can build upon that.
 In our case, this is implicit by the fact that a missing `Turbo-Frame` header implies that the turbo-rails gem does not overwrite the layout.
 However, when you use Turbo Streams later on, keep this in mind for your controllers.
 E.g. always include a fallback `format.html` as well: